topdown/Bootstrapper-Blueprints/README.md

 A community repository of project blueprints for the [Bootstrapper VS Code Extension](https://github.com/topdown/bootstrapper).

+That plugin and these blueprints should work in all VSCode flavored editors.
+Cursor, WindSurf, etc...

 ## What are Bootstrapper Blueprints?

 Bootstrapper blueprints are project templates that allow you to quickly scaffold new projects with predefined file structures, code, and configurations.
 Each blueprint contains: